YUNYISHENG/Episode/pages/words-expression.md

 title: "Words & Expressions"
 ---
 1. Words
+-
+- anthology: a published collection of poems or other pieces of writing
 - clampdown: a severe or concerted attempt to suppress something (suppression, prevention, stoppin)
 - feeble: lacking physical strength, especially as a result of age or illness
 - hasten: be quick to do something